10 of the Best Places to Travel After Retiring

 Advertising Disclosure: When you buy something by clicking links on our site, we may earn a small commission, but it never affects the products or services we recommend.

-Many retirees look forward to finally scratching that itch for travel without pesky limitations such as work or school schedules or limited vacation days.
+Many retirees look forward to finally scratching their itch for travel without pesky limitations like work or school schedules or limited vacation days.
 But retirees may have special travel requirements, especially if they’re not as mobile as they once were or are seeing the world on a fixed income.

 Pauline Frommer, editorial director of travel site Frommer’s, is not herself retired, but she knows what older people look for when traveling.
 Her father, the legendary Arthur Frommer, wrote his first travel guide while serving in the U.S. Army in Germany during the Korean War and is perhaps still most famous for his book “Europe on 5 Dollars a Day.”

-Arthur Frommer is nearly 94 now, and Europe costs a lot more than $5 a day.
+Europe costs a lot more than $5 a day now.
 But Pauline Frommer shares with Money Talks News her destination ideas for the retired traveler, from domestic to international options.
 And she has a little advice too.

 “Be careful with traditional senior discounts,” Frommer warns.
 Advertised senior deals aren’t always the best, so check out AAA discounts, sales or other options before jumping on a senior deal.